❓ Server Assistant — Frequently Asked Questions

 How does the verification gate work?

-When enabled (/settings → Verification), every new joiner receives a DM with a green Verify button.
-Clicking it grants them the configured verified role, which gates access to channels you mark as verified-only via Discord’s role permissions.
+Enable in /settings → 👥 Members → Verification.
+New joiners get a DM with a green Verify button.
+Clicking it grants the configured verified role, which gates channels via Discord's role permissions.

 What happens if a user has DMs disabled?

-The bot logs the failure to your log channel and the user remains unverified.
-They can still see public channels but not anything gated behind the verified role.
+The failure is logged; the user stays unverified.
+They can see @everyone channels but not gated ones.

 Can I customise the verification message?

-Currently it’s a fixed message (“Welcome to {server}!
-Click Verify to access the rest of the server.”).
+Currently it's fixed wording.
 Custom verification copy is on the roadmap.

 🎨 AI features